MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

   Function: Custom coordinate system for the project creation tool.
 This is hard-coded into the scripts and not required to run them but it may be necessary to add additional layers to the project that were not created using the MGS toolbox
   - ScreensSticks_UPDATED_20240125.lyrx
   Function: Symbology for screen lines

+**README.md**

+  Document outlining basic information about the tools, their limitations and an End-User License Agreement (EULA).

+**LICENSE.txt**

+  Attribution-NonCommercial-ShareAlike 4.0 International license information applicable to all properties distributed through the MichiganGeoSurvey GitHub page.

 ---